Joiry/HSL_Carp/counting.md

 ## Getting some aligned data

 First, let's get some data to work on.
-I've prepared a directory within `project_dm` with some pre-aligned data.
+I've prepared a directory `project_dm` with some pre-aligned data.
 The data is a bit big, so we'll want to work in our scratch space in /pine/scr/...

-Once you cd there:
+Once you `cd` there:

 ~~~
 $ cp -r /proj/seq/data/carpentry/project_dm/ .